Maximilien Chaudoir: Life and work

 He married Elisabeth-Augusta Bockshanine on February 28, 1856.
 They had a daughter and a son.
 His daughter Marie however died in 1879 at the age of 22 from tuberculosis.
 Chaudoir died from a stroke on 6 May 1881 and was buried next to his daughter in their family vault at Amelie-Bains-Palalda.
-His wife died in 1896 at Jitomir and their son died without issue in 1919.
+His wife died in 1896 at Zhytomyr and their son died without issue in 1919.
 Before his death he let his collection be available to Rene Oberthür through his friend Charles Oberthür.
 This collection eventually went to the Muséum national d'Histoire naturelle in Paris.